 Federal Skilled Workers Program (FSW)

-These applications are assessed based on a candidate’s capacity to economically become established upon movement to Canada.
+These applications are assessed based on a candidate’s capacity to economically become established upon moving to Canada.

-As of January 1, 2015, Federal Skilled Worker applications are being handled through the Express Entry immigration selection system for movement to Canada.
-Candidates qualified under the Federal Skilled Worker Class should first make an outflow of enthusiasm for moving to Canada by making an online Express Entry profile.
+Since January 1, 2015, Federal Skilled Worker applications are being handled through the Express Entry immigration selection system.
+Candidates qualified under the Federal Skilled Worker Class should first make an Expression of Interest (EOI) for moving to Canada by making an online Express Entry profile.

 Keeping in mind the end goal to be qualified for a Canada Immigration (Permanent Resident) Visa, Federal Skilled Worker candidates must: